falcopackages/falco-cli/docs/install.rst

     .. grid-item-card:: Guides
       :link: /guides/

-      A collection of guides on common web development topics and how to solve them in django.
+      A collection of guides on common web development topics and how to address them in django.